iissh/bakabot/README.md

 bakabot comes with a wide variety of commands.
 Below are all the commands that are available.

 ### ` b!lol`
+Displays the Summoner Profile for the user provided.
+Works for most regions.
+The command must be used in the form of `b!lol <region> <summoner>`.
 ### ` b!jail`
 ### ` b!meme`
 ### ` b!love`